 It helps to show people how often they visit your site to let them know why you are worth supporting.
 A great way to do this is with article counters that show how often a person visits your site.
 You can couple this with a “soft” wall that sets a limit on the number of articles a person blocking ads can read.

-What to consider when asking people to whitelist your site
+What to consider when asking people to allowlist your site

-Asking people to whitelist your site is one of the most common solutions publishers use to address ad blocking.
+Asking people to allowlist your site is one of the most common solutions publishers use to address ad blocking.
 It’s important to continuously monitor your audience’s responses, and adjust your messaging accordingly.
-When trying to encourage people to whitelist, here are some tips for your message:
+When trying to encourage people to allowlist, here are some tips for your message:

 - Keep it short and to the point.